+Length/credit: 1 year - 1.0 credit

+Grade(s): 11, 12

-Prerequisite: Success in prior language study, high overall academic achievement or second language proficiency
+Prerequisite: Success in prior language study, high overall academic achievement

-Konnichi wa!
+or second language proficiency.

+Course Number: 05040403

 This course, open to juniors and seniors only, is an introduction to the modern Japanese language.
-In the first year, students will learn the sound system of Japanese, be able to pronounce correctly a sizeable vocabulary of words and expressions, to learn to understand and speak simple Japanese sentences and dialogues, and to become proficient in reading and writing using the two syllabaries of hiragana and katakana plus a few simple kanji.
-Japanese 1 also introduces students to various aspects of Japanese culture.
+In the first year, students learn the sound system of Japanese, be able to pronounce correctly a sizeable vocabulary of words and expressions, to learn to understand and speak simple Japanese sentences and dialogues, and to become proficient in reading and writing using the two syllabaries of hiragana and katakana plus a few simple kanji.
+Japanese 1H also introduces students to various aspects of Japanese culture.
 By the end of the course, students are able to express themselves orally and in writing in familiar situations.
 Assessments are based on a variety of activities including oral presentations and skits, dialogues and writing samples as well as individual reports in Japanese.